scaffold-eth/scaffold-eth/README.md

     }
 ```

-This function will accept the members of out solidity calldata array from earlier as arguments.
+This function will accept the members of our solidity calldata array from earlier as arguments.
 But it doesn't do anything yet!

 All of our public signals are given to `changeState()` as the `uint[2] memory input` arg.
 So `input[0]` is our `out` signal, and `input[1]` is our `state` signal from our circuit.